Does Insurance Cover Breast Implants? A Guide

 This is why it’s so critical to understand your policy before you have surgery.
 We can help you review your plan and seek pre-authorization for any corrective procedures.
 Knowing where you stand ahead of time prevents surprises and allows you to make informed decisions about your health and finances.

-Clearing Up Common Myths About Coverage
+Common Myths About Insurance Coverage for Breast Procedures

 It’s a common misconception that insurance will cover any procedure involving breast implants.
 The key distinction is whether the surgery is considered medically necessary or purely cosmetic.
 Health insurance typically does not cover procedures done solely to change your appearance.
 For example, coverage for complications like capsular contracture is usually limited to severe cases (Grade 3 or 4).
 Our team will give you a transparent assessment of whether your procedure is likely to be covered based on your medical situation and insurance guidelines, helping you set realistic expectations from the start.

-Exploring Your Financing and Payment Options
+What Are Your Financing and Payment Options?

 If your procedure is not covered by insurance, or if you have a high deductible, we have several flexible payment solutions available.
 We partner with leading medical financing companies that offer plans to fit a variety of budgets, allowing you to pay for your procedure over time.
 During your consultation, we will provide a detailed breakdown of all potential costs so there are no surprises.
 We’ll walk you through the application process for our financing options and help you find a plan that makes you feel comfortable and confident moving forward with your treatment.